 This section explains the creation of portal relationships, data caching and synchronization, permissions in portal root directories, and the deletion of portal relationships.

-When the hub portal authorizes the portal relationship, the contents of the hub portal root directory become available to the spoke portal immediately.
+When you accept the portal relationship, the hub portal also authorizes access to a hub portal root directory, whose contents become available to the spoke portal immediately.

 Data Synchronization